strategic leadership skills

 1. Customer Focus

 Organizations that win are those that create and deliver products that customers love.
 And the way they do it is by putting customers at the center of their business.
-We need leaders who focus not only on how to make the customers win.
+We need leaders who focus on how to make the customers win.

 The old kind of leaders pays more attention to their competition.
 They think of ways to outwit them and stop them.
 They believe that the only way to win is to monopolize the business.
 This still works.